wattmaven/insights/README.md

-# fastapi-template
+# WattMaven Analytics

-A template for a FastAPI project.
+A simple analytics microservice for PV systems.

 ## Development